-11.811.7 Approval of the audit/review report Report by the auditor Auditor
+11.811.7 Approval of the audit/review reportReport by the auditorAuditor

-The auditor is required to confirm their approval of the content of the audit/ or review report by:
+The auditor is required to confirm their approval of the content of the audit/orreview report by:

-- including a statement to the effect that the audit/orreview report is an accurate presentation of their findings and opinions; - attaching the signature of a person authorised to make the above statement on behalf of the auditor; - stating the date on which the above signature was attached to the report; and - providing the address of and contact details for the auditor.
+- including a statement to the effect that the audit or review report is an accurate presentation of their findings and opinions; - attaching the signature of a person authorised to make the above statement on behalf of the auditor; - stating the date on which the above signature was attached to the report; and - providing the address of and contact details for the auditor.

-Alternatively, the above information may be provided in a dated covering letter bearing the auditor's signature that is attached to the audit/ or review report.
+Alternatively, the above information may be provided in a dated covering letter bearing the auditor's signature that is attached to the auditor's report.